hpu-code-club/weekly-plans/2023-02-02/README.md

 | [Linux Fundamentals](https://academy.hackthebox.com/course/preview/linux-fundamentals) | Tier 0, 10 cubes | Fundamentals of the Linux operating system |

 # HackTheBox Labs
 This week's starting point machine is *Dancing*.
-In *Dancing*, you attempt to gain access to an insecure [SMB](https://en.wikipedia.org/wiki/Server_Message_Block) service.
-As always, you should first start by using [nmap](https://nmap.org/book/man.html#man-description) to scan the target server and [determine the version of the software running on the server](https://nmap.org/book/man-version-detection.html).
-After identifying the service, use [smbclient](https://www.samba.org/samba/docs/current/man-html/smbclient.1.html) to log into the shares without a password.
+In *Dancing*, you attempt to gain access to an unsecured [SMB](https://en.wikipedia.org/wiki/Server_Message_Block) service running on a Windows server.
+As always, you should first start by using [nmap](https://nmap.org/book/man.html#man-description) to scan the target server and
+[determine the version of the software running on the server](https://nmap.org/book/man-version-detection.html).
+After identifying the service, use
+[smbclient](https://www.samba.org/samba/docs/current/man-html/smbclient.1.html) to log into the shares (there is no password).
+For a step-by-step tutorial, to the `#walkthroughs` section of the [HPU Code Club Discord](https://discord.gg/7bD3jbDVRc).